 - Relies on resource reservation, and routers need to maintain state information of allocated resources and respond to new call setup requests.

 - Network decides whether to admit or deny a new call setup request.

 - Resource reservation: call setup signaling, traffic, QoS declaration, per-element admission control.

 - QoS-sensitive routing algorithm(QSPF)

 RSVP-Internet Signaling –

-It creates and maintains distributed reservation state, initiated by the receiver and scales for multicast, needs to be refreshed otherwise reservation times out as it is in soft state.
-Latest paths discovered through “PATH” messages (forward direction) and used by RESV messages (reserve direction).
+It creates and maintains distributed reservation state, initiated by the receiver and scales for multicast, which needs to be refreshed otherwise reservation times out as it is in soft state.
+Latest paths were discovered through “PATH” messages (forward direction) and used by RESV messages (reserve direction).